 Sex in the first trimester

-Studies have shown a 20% decrease in pregnant women having sex because of their sex drive decreasing (Ganem, 1992).
+Studies have shown a gradual decline in penetrative sex from before pregnancy to early pregnancy and then late pregnancy (Jawed-Wessel and Sevick, 2017; Lee et al, 2010).
 Several things might cause this drop in your sex life, including:

 - fear of miscarriage or of harming the unborn baby